-Greenwood Village, CO (Wednesday June 15, 2016)-Colorado State University-Global Campus (CSU-Global) President Dr. Becky Takeda-Tinker and Provost Dr. Jon Bellum both participated in education panels at the international GlobalMindED conference in Denver, Colorado last Friday.
+Greenwood Village, CO (Wednesday June 15, 2016)-Colorado State University Global (CSU Global) President Dr. Becky Takeda-Tinker and Provost Dr. Jon Bellum both participated in education panels at the international GlobalMindED conference in Denver, Colorado last Friday.

 Dr. Takeda-Tinker moderated a panel on the utilization of evidence-based practices and data analytics to improve outcomes for first generation and underserved populations of students.
 Dr. Bellum shared his thoughts on a panel regarding attainment gaps for the same underserved populations.
 The GlobalMindED conference, which boasted over 700 attendees, including 100 first generation college students, brings first-generation college students together with educators, industry professionals, global entrepreneurs, policy makers, and the nonprofit sector to promote access and opportunity for college and workplace success.

 “The GlobalMindED conference’s focus on access, equity, and opportunity fits with our mission of advancing student success in a global society,” said Takeda-Tinker.
 “As a leader in providing high quality, affordable, and career-relevant education to nontraditional adult learners, we appreciate the opportunity to collaborate with others to help drive the industry forward.”